ric2b/Vivaldi-browser/chromium/docs/chromeos_build_instructions.md

 *   --use-gl=osmesa, but it's ultra slow, and you'll have to build osmesa yourself.
 *   ... or just don't use Remote Desktop. :)

-Note the underscore in the GYP_DEFINES variable name, as people sometimes mistakenly write it GYPDEFINES.

 To more closely match the UI used on devices, you can install fonts used by Chrome OS, such as Roboto, on your Linux distro.